diogoveirospro/sem4pi-2024-2025-sem4pi_2024_2025_g44/docs/SPRINT_3/US318/readme.md

 - **_US347 – Proposal Generation_**: The document configured in this user story will be used to generate the final proposal file.
 It must be valid for US347 to execute successfully.
-- **_US317 – Plugin Registration_**: The plugin responsible for validation must be registered beforehand.

 ## 3. Analysis

-This user story focuses on allowing the CRM Manager to configure and validate the template that defines the structure of the proposal document.
-The document is later generated based on this template and sent to the customer.
+This user story focuses on allowing the CRM Manager to configure the proposal document using a predefined template.
+The template is loaded, validated, and processed to produce a properly formatted document that will later be sent to the customer.

-The domain model includes a `ShowProposalDocument` value object, which encapsulates the raw content of the template.
-The validation is performed by the `DocumentValidate` domain service, which delegates the task to a plugin (`DocumentValidationPlugin`) registered in the system.
+The domain model includes a `ShowProposalDocument` value object, which encapsulates the content of the generated document.
+The generation is handled by the `ProposalDocumentGenerator` domain service, which delegates the logic to a plugin implementing `DocumentGenerationPlugin`.

-Validation is required before a document template can be associated with a proposal.
-If the template is invalid, the system returns a validation error and prevents its use.
+The process includes:
+- Verifying that the proposal is in a valid state (configuration, video, etc.)
+- Replacing placeholders with real proposal data
+- Validating the final result

-The following diagram shows the relevant portion of the domain model within the `ShowProposal` aggregate, including `ShowProposalDocument` and `DocumentValidate`.
+The following diagram shows the relevant portion of the domain model within the `ShowProposal` aggregate.

 ![Domain Model - Show Proposal Aggregate](../../global_artifacts/analysis/images/domain_model_show_proposal.svg)

-## 4. Design

 This section presents the design adopted for implementing **US318 – Configure Proposal Document**.
-The following sequence diagram and explanation detail the interaction between the user interface, controller, validation service, plugin, domain model, and repository.

 ### 4.1 Realisation

-The process begins in the UI (`ConfigureProposalDocumentUI`), where the CRM Manager initiates the configuration of a proposal document.
-The UI requests from the controller the list of proposals that are still eligible for configuration.

-The `ConfigureProposalDocumentController` accesses the `ShowProposalRepository` to retrieve proposals that are in a configurable state.
-The CRM Manager selects one of them and a predefined template type (e.g., "Portuguese", "English VIP", etc.).

-The controller loads the corresponding `ShowProposal` and the template content.
-The selected content is then validated through the `DocumentValidate` domain service.
-The validation logic is delegated to the `DocumentValidationPlugin`, which ensures that the content is syntactically and structurally correct.

-If validation is successful, the template content is stored as a `ShowProposalDocument` and assigned to the proposal.
-The proposal is saved in the repository.
-If validation fails, the CRM Manager is notified, and the operation is aborted.

-This design separates responsibilities clearly:

-- The **UI** manages user input and feedback.
-- The **controller** orchestrates the interaction between domain logic and persistence.
+The following sequence diagram illustrates the interaction flow between the user interface, controller, domain service, plugin, and repository:
-- The **domain service** encapsulates the validation logic.
-- The **plugin** allows pluggable validation strategies, supporting future extensibility.

 ![Sequence Diagram for US318](images/sequence_diagram_us318.svg)

+The process begins in the `ConfigureProposalDocumentUI`, where the CRM Manager initiates the configuration.
+The UI requests proposals eligible for document configuration from the controller.
+The controller loads the proposals from the `ShowProposalRepository`.

+Once the manager selects a proposal and a template type, the controller invokes the method `configureDocument(...)` on the selected proposal.
+The proposal returns the raw template content.

+The controller passes the proposal and the content to the domain service `ProposalDocumentGenerator`, which calls the plugin `DocumentGenerationPlugin`.
+The plugin generates a full `ShowProposalDocument` based on the data and template content.

+If successful, the controller sets the document on the proposal and saves it.
+Otherwise, an error is raised and shown to the user.

+This design ensures:

+- The **UI** handles interaction.
+- The **controller** manages coordination and persistence.
+- The **domain service** processes the document.
+- The **plugin** encapsulates template logic and enables extensibility.

 ### 4.2.
 Acceptance Tests